Leeody/leeody.github.io/_pages/about.md

 My hobbies
 ======
+I like reading, watching films (war and history films and comedy), playing games (Kards, Heart of Iron IV and Waorld of Warships, now you know why I like strategies! :P) and writing poems or novels (but I was too busy to start!😢).

+These days I find Japanese Karuta cards an extremely cool and fun game!
+But 100 Wakas are really difficult for me to remember.
+I just watch an Anime named [Chihayafuru](https://www.bilibili.com/bangumi/play/ep11240?spm_id_from=333.337.0.0&from_spmid=666.25.episode.0) about that.
+And based on that, I want to create a similar game using *Three Hundred Tang Poems*.
+If you also want to have a try, please tell me!

 <!--
 My recent research interests are mainly about
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)